SimonGenin/hadron-docs/src/serializer.md

 All properties that are not defined in schema, will be excluded from the serialized data result.

-If You are using TypeScript, You can just implement exported interface `ISerializationSchema`
+If You are using TypeScript, You can just implement exported interface `ISerializationSchema`:

 ```typescript
 interface ISerializationSchema {